Ireland is a country of beautiful and diverse landscapes.

 This circular route, part of the Wild Atlantic Way, takes you across the green hills and stunning coastlines of the Iveragh Peninsula.

-You’ll get to enjoy activities such as fishing, golf and water sports, and stay the night at cosy hotels to experience the warm Irish hospitality.
+You could enjoy activities such as fishing, golf and water sports, and stay the night at cosy hotels to experience the warm Irish hospitality.
 On clear nights, you may even be able to watch the sun melt into the vast North Atlantic Ocean.

 Explore Killarney, where your Ring of Kerry road trip begins, and the beautiful Killarney National Park.
 Marvel at historical sites like Ross Castle, Muckross House and Abbey, and the ancient stone forts of Caherdaniel and Staigue.